 Here’s a fun project that you can make that will amaze your friends.
 When done, a tiny jack is contained inside a cube with a hole in it.
 How did they get in there?
 How was it made?
 The kit includes an aluminum cube to practice on and a brass cube for your finished puzzle.
 Producing the finished cube requires a series of drilling and boring processes explained in the step-by-step illustrated instructions that come with the kit.

 Detailed Equipment List You Will Need for this Project

-The J1000 kit includes both an aluminum and a brass billet of 3/4″ square stock cut to slightly over 3/4″ long ready for you to make this interesting puzzle on your Sherline mill.
-Included are a P/N 3079 3/8″ end mill holder, and P/N 7402 1/8″ End Mill, 3/8″ Shank (2-Flute), a key ring and instructions.
-Complete kit instructions are included that take you step-by-step through the facing, drilling and boring processes needed to free up the jack within the raw stock.
+The kit includes both an aluminum and a brass billet of 3/4″ square stock cut to slightly over 3/4″ long ready for you to make this interesting puzzle on your Sherline mill.
+Included are a 3/8″ end mill holder, a 1/8″ End Mill, a 3/8″ Shank (2-Flute), a key ring, machinable wax, and instructions.

 Click on the images below to view examples of finished cubes in various materials and sizes.